gdalle/IntroJulia/README.md

 ## Contents of this website

-All of these notebooks can be visualized in your browser without any prerequisites.
+All of the links below point to notebooks can be visualized in your browser without any prerequisites.
 To edit or run a notebook, click on `Edit or run this notebook` and follow the instructions given there.
 You will need to [install Julia](https://julialang.org/downloads/) and add the [Pluto package](https://github.com/fonsp/Pluto.jl).
+I sometimes had issues with Pluto in Firefox, so you may want to try Google Chrome.

 - Getting to know Julia:
   - [Basics of Julia and Pluto](notebooks/basics.jl.html)